Carolina, Puerto Rico: Economy

 Carolina is the home of Plaza Carolina, one of Puerto Rico's largest shopping malls.

 Executive Airlines, an aircraft ground handling company and subsidiary of American Airlines, is headquartered on the grounds of Luis Muñoz Marín International Airport in Carolina.

 Industrial

 Manufacturing (pharmaceutical, medical equipment and chemical) and commerce.

 Culture

 Festivals and events

 Carolina celebrates its patron saint festival in late May / early June.
 The Fiestas Patronales de San Fernando is a religious and cultural celebration that generally features parades, games, artisans, amusement rides, regional food, and live entertainment.
+The festival has featured live performances by well-known artists such as Ismael Miranda, Sonora Ponceña, Andrés Jiménez, "el Jíbaro", Bobby Valentín, and Grupo Manía.

 Other festivals and events celebrated in Carolina include: